The Bankrate promise

 Which card earns the most?

 How much you earn on a rewards card will depend heavily on your spending habits and the number of purchases you’re charging.
-For cards that offer flat-rate cash back rewards like the Capital One Quicksilver and Citi Double Cash, your rewards will depend solely on how much spending you put on the card, irrespective of the spending category.
+For cards that offer flat-rate cash back rewards like the Capital One Quicksilver and Citi Double Cash, your rewards will depend solely on how much spending you put on the card, regardless of the spending category.

 Note, in terms of first-year value, you’ll earn more with the Quicksilver thanks to its welcome bonus ($380 total).
 But each year after, the average spender stands to earn more with the Double Cash.